Enlisted at London on the 18th of February 1854.

 Sent to the Depot at Birmingham on the 1st of April 1854:

-"Absent" from the 1st of April, and being classed as a "Deserter" was tried by a Regtl.
+Classed as a "Deserter" he was tried by a Regtl.
 Court-martial and "In confinement" until the 30th of June 1854.
 He also forfeited his previous service by this conviction but this was restored to him by a War Office letter dated the 14th of October 1863.

-Joined the regiment in the Crimea on the 1st of August 1855.
+Embarked on the 10th of July 1855, and joined the regiment in the Crimea on the 1st of August 1855.

 Sent to Scutari on the 10th of October 1855 and invalided to England on the 31st of October 1855.